CELPIP Speaking & Writing — Feelings Vocabulary

 “I was pleasantly surprised by their response, because I expected them to say no.”

-“I was astonished by how quickly I improved once I practiced consistently.”
+“I was deeply impressed by how quickly I improved once I started practising consistently.”

-“The lecture was stimulating, and it kept me engaged the entire time.”
+“The lecture was thrilling, and it kept me engaged the entire time.”

 funenjoyable